 Linking to material

 The best option by far is linking to (legally accessible) material like e-books and scientific articles.
-This could mean sharing a DOI with students, or linking to articles or e-books in the University Library collection.
+UT Faculties have agreed to a pro-linking policy.
+In practice this could mean sharing a DOI with students, or a link to articles or e-books in the University Library collection.
 The same goes for videos, for example from Vimeo or YouTube.
+See the FAQ for tips on creating a good hyperlink.

-You may need to specify which parts of the source you want students to use if you link to the full text, but it’s often possible to link to specific book chapters (DOI example) or parts of a video (YouTube example).
+You may need to specify which parts of the source you want students to use if you link to the full text, and it’s often possible to link to specific book chapters (DOI example) or parts of a video (YouTube example).
+Note that embedding is also a form of linking, and you can even embed videos in PowerPoint or on Canvas.

 Open Access publications